Mar-a-Lago: Notable presidential visits

 Donald Trump's first visit to Mar-a-Lago as president of the United States took place on the weekend of February 3–6, 2017.
-On Saturday, he hosted the Diamond Red Cross Ball at Mar-a-Lago Club, while on Sunday, he watched Super Bowl LI at Trump International Golf Club in West Palm Beach.
+On Saturday, he hosted the Diamond Red Cross Ball at the Mar-a-Lago Club, and on Sunday he watched Super Bowl LI at the nearby Trump International Golf Club in West Palm Beach.

 On the weekend of February 10–12, 2017, President Trump and his wife Melania hosted Japanese prime minister Shinzō Abe and his wife.
-This was the first use of Mar-a-Lago to entertain an international leader, a task that has traditionally been held in the White House.
-On this occasion one of President Trump's first international security crises happened, that of a North Korean missile launch.
+This was the first use of Mar-a-Lago to entertain an international leader, traditionally performed at the White House.
+On this weekend one of President Trump's first international security crises happened, a North Korean missile launch.
 Trump and Abe conferred in full view of the other diners.

 During the third weekend visit to Mar-a-Lago on February 17–20, President Trump conducted a campaign rally at the Melbourne Orlando International Airport.
-He also conducted interviews for a replacement National Security Advisor and named General H. R. McMaster as Flynn's successor on February 20, 2017.
+He also conducted interviews for a replacement National Security Advisor and named General H. R. McMaster as Michael Flynn's, who had recently been terminated, successor on February 20, 2017.

 After President Trump's fourth weekend visit on March 3–5, 2017, questions were raised about the access his paying club members have to him and his entourage.
 A number of Democratic senators asked the President to release visitor logs of Mar-a-Lago and as well as a list of the members of the private club.
 Subsequently, the "Mar-a-Lago Act" was introduced, legislation requiring publication of logs of visitors at the White House and other places where the president conducts business.
 After a lawsuit was filed, a judge ordered, in July 2017, that these logs be released in September.

 President Trump's fifth presidential visit took place on March 17–18.
 Guests included Melania's parents, Viktor and Amalija Knavs.

-During his next visit April 6–9, President Trump hosted the Chinese paramount leader Xi Jinping for the first two days.
+During his next visit April 6–9, President Trump hosted the Chinese president Xi Jinping for the first two days.
 At Mar-a-Lago, the decision to strike a Syrian airfield was made.
 The following Easter weekend was also spent with family members at Mar-a-Lago.